pmcnett/pmcalendar/README.md

 pmcalendar
 ==========

-Desktop calendar applet that supports multiple database backends.
+Cross-platform desktop calendar applet that supports multiple database backends.

 Features
 --------

+* Runs on Linux, Mac, and Windows
 * Desktop GUI calendar with month, week, and day views (week and day: TODO).
 * Corresponding PDF reports with month, week, and day views (TODO).
 * Very simple to use.